Should I Take the First Offer of a Car Accident Settlement?

 You can expect multiple rounds of proposals and counter-proposals sent back and forth between you and the insurance company.
 Insurance companies almost always settle claims this way.
 If they are not, there is a greater chance that you are leaving money on the table.
 The more valuable your claim, the longer you can expect negotiations to take.

-How a Car Accident Lawyer Helps Your Case
+How Does a Car Accident Lawyer Help Your Case?

 From reading this, you should see the value that an experienced car accident lawyer adds to your case.
 Without one, you will be an easy mark for the insurance company.